NicoleEic/Brain_and_Code/_posts/2019-08-11-spin-your-head.md

 !['Coordinate systems'](/assets/spin2.png)

-A matrix multiplication as defined above will assume that we are rotating around the origin of the voxel space, which is NOT what we want in image alignment.
+A matrix multiplication as defined above, performed for example by FSL's 'applywarp', will assume that we are rotating around the origin of the voxel space, which is NOT what we want in image alignment.
 That's why we first need to compensate for the 'offset' between the two coordinate systems.
 The information about this 'offset' is stored in the header of your scan within the 'sform' (or 'qform').
 The sform is an affine matrix, where the offset is represented in the last column (I recommend reading: `https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Orientation%20Explained`).

 That means we require 3 steps to rotate the brain image: 1) translate the image to the voxel space origin using the offset from sform, 2) apply a rotation based on desired angles, 3) translate the image back to the image space origin using the inverse of the offset.